retry51776/notes/psychology/psychology.md

 > Memory & Emotion are related.
 > > If you want to memorize something, tie them to a feeling

+> Memory will break into different aspects, then store its corresponse areas of brain.

 ### Working memory
 - Capacity: 7 items +-2
 - Duration: 20-30s